escreven/liveimport/doc/userguide.rst

 Best Practice
 -------------

-The recommended best practice is for notebooks to have one ``%%liveimport`` cell, and that cell should include option ``--clear``.
+The recommended practice is for notebooks to have one ``%%liveimport`` cell, and that cell should include option ``--clear``.
 In the case of the **Overview** example, if you are hiding cell magic, that one cell would be

   .. code:: python